binaryslav/linux-cheat-notes/linux-notes.md

 *

      id - displays the details of the active user e.g. uid, gid and groups

+     id -gn username - which group a user belongs to id -u username - display user ID id username

 *

+     !NOTE : you won't be able to use your newly created user until you provide a password for them.

      groupadd "admin" - adds the group admin

      adduser "Sam" - adds user Sam
+     sudo passwd username - create a password for a user

      userdel "Sam" - deletes user Sam

 *